raboof/nethogs/README.md

 Nethogs is a mature piece of software included in most Linux distributions.

-Ideas for features, as well as open bugs, can be found at https://github.com/raboof/nethogs/issues
+Ideas for features, as well as open bugs, can be found on  [issues' label:enhancement](https://github.com/raboof/nethogs/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

 ### Building from source

-Nethogs depends on ncurses, so you need to install the ncurses development libraries before building nethogs.
-For example on Debian, 'apt-get install libncurses5-dev'.
+Nethogs depends on `ncurses`, so you need to install the ncurses development libraries before building nethogs.

+#### Debian/Ubuntu

+    apt-get install libncurses5-dev

-After that, simply 'make && sudo make install'
+After that, simply

+    make && sudo make install

 Coding standards
 ----------------